So what makes The CAMEL©, a powerful logo?

 One of the major factors that kept Leadway afloat over the years was that Sir Odukale and his successors strategically, shifted the focus of the business from traditional motor and life business to achieve stability and phenomenon growth in other allied insurance businesses, even though motor and Life insurance still constitute a big chunk of its business.

 In late seventies the company started operating in Lagos market.
 The big break from a traditional retail underwriting business to the big corporate underwriter came in the eighties when it started working with brokers.
 The big break for Leadway was in 1982, when a Broker gave the company the opportunity to participate in the underwriting of some marine insurance businesses.
 However, one of these policies resulted in a claim of about $1 million.
-To the surprise of industry watchers, the claim was promptly pay up.
+To the surprise of industry watchers, the claim was promptly paid up.
 The success of this claim opened a new vista of opportunities for Leadway and drastically changed its business operations as it was able to penetrate into corporate organizations and the lucrative Lagos market.

 In 1994, there was a changed in the mantle of Leadership.
 Mr. Oye Hassan- Odukale, became the MD/CEO and in less than 10 years, the company was repositioned to an enviable height through the discovery of other sources of investments outside the insurance sector.
 These includes investment in quoted government bonds, public and private companies.
+After close to three decades of heading the company, he resigned in December 2019 and was succeeded by Mr. Tunde Hassan-Odukale, who has been a key member of Leadway’s executive and leadership team since 1999.